I'm a British-Lebanese writer, television host and producer.

 For TV and non-fiction writing, I am represented by Aoife Rice at United Agents.

-I studied Politics at the American University of Beirut (BA) and International Politics of the Middle East at the School of Oriental and African Studies, University of London (MSc).
-I have also studied entrepreneurship with Babson College and UCL School of Management (through the UK Lebanon Tech Hub) and Novel Writing at the City Literary Institute in London.
+I studied Politics at the American University of Beirut (BA), International Politics of the Middle East at the SOAS, University of London (MSc), and entrepreneurship with Babson College & UCL School of Management.
+In 2018, I completed the acclaimed Writing A Novel course at Faber Academy in London.

 I live in Kentish Town, London with my wife — the wonderful, talented, award-winning Lebanese designer Nour Hage — and our cat, Izzy.